nantrinh/a_simple_rack_app/README.md

    run CodeCards.new
    ```

    > Why?
 This is a `rackup` file, a configuration file that Rack will use to know what to run and how to run it.
-Rack expects it to be called `config.ru` by default.
+Rack expects the file to be called `config.ru` by default.

 4. Create a file `codecards.rb`.